steve-bate/activitypub-mincore/README.md

 The single-valued `type` constraint has caused concern for some reviewers.
 The AP Core does not support JSON-LD extensibility.
 However, domain-specific interoperability profile may allow support for such extensibility.
 The AP Core definition doesn't prevent it.

+The `Application` type from AS2 is not included in AP Core because it's unclear how it is different from `Service`.
+The `Organization` type is not included because of it's similarity to `Group`.
 #### General Extensibility

 The ActivityPub specification allows activities to be processed as either JSON-LD or plain JSON.
 The AP Core only supports plain JSON.
 Therefore, there are no extensibility features defined for the AP Core.